geode-sdk/docs/mods/publishing.md

 3. Navigate to [your user page](https://geode-sdk.org/me) by clicking your username in the top left corner
 4. Provide a **direct download link** to the .geode file (for example `https://github.com/HJfod/BetterEdit/releases/download/v6.3.3/hjfod.betteredit.geode`) in the **Submit a new mod** section.

+## Did my mod get accepted?
+You can track the status of your mod on [your user page](https://geode-sdk.org/me) on the Geode website.
+Tracking pending mods is also available in CLI with `geode index mods pending` but rejection reasons are not available there.

 ## Releasing updates

 To release an update using Geode CLI, use `geode index mods update`.
 You will have to be already logged in with the index to use this command.